William O. Barnard

-William Oscar Barnard (October 25, 1852 – April 8, 1939) was a U.S. Representative from Indiana.
+William Oscar Barnard (October 25, 1852 – April 8, 1939) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1909 to 1911.

 Biography

 Born near Liberty, Indiana, Barnard moved with his parents to Dublin, Indiana, in 1854, to Fayette County in 1856, and to Henry County in 1866.

 He attended the common schools, and Spiceland Academy, Spiceland, Indiana.

+Career

 He taught school for five years in Henry and Wayne Counties.

 He was admitted to the Indiana bar, 1876.

 He served as prosecuting attorney of the eighteenth and fifty-third judicial circuits from 1887 to 1893.

 He served as judge of the fifty-third judicial circuit court of Indiana from 1896 to 1902.